(745311) 2010 XC15

-' (provisional designation ') is an Aten near-Earth asteroid and potentially hazardous object that spends most of its time inside of the orbit of Earth.
+' is an Aten near-Earth asteroid and potentially hazardous object that spends most of its time inside of the orbit of Earth.
 It has an observation arc of 10 years and an Uncertainty Parameter of 1.
 It was discovered on 5 December 2010 by the Catalina Sky Survey at an apparent magnitude of 17.5 using a 0.68 m Schmidt.

 Based on an absolute magnitude of 21.4, the asteroid has an estimated diameter of about 200 m. is noted for a close approach to Earth on 27 December 1976 at a distance of about 0.00625 AU.
 In November 2011 with an observation arc of 40 days, the JPL Small-Body Database showed that the uncertainty region of the asteroid during the 1976 close approach could result in a pass anywhere from 0.001 AU to 0.018 AU from Earth.
 During the 1976 close approach the asteroid reached about an apparent magnitude of 14.

 The asteroid passed 0.00516 AU from Earth on 27 December 2022, allowing a refinement to the known trajectory.
 The uncertainty region in 2013 suggested that the asteroid could have passed inside the orbit of the Moon in 1907, but is now known to have passed about 0.01 AU from Earth in 1907.